Relational De-Creation

 God’s judgment is not soft.
 Scripture never treats evil as trivial, and it never presents final judgment as sentimental or harmless.
 God exposes evil, vindicates the wronged, repays according to truth, and removes what destroys life.

-But Scripture also does not present God as one who delights in suffering for its own sake.
+But Scripture also does not present God as one who treats suffering as an end in itself.
 His judgment is severe because evil is severe; it is holy because God is holy; and it is purposeful because it serves the vindication of righteousness and the final removal of evil from creation.

 Ezekiel 33:11